We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Natural sources: Underlying rock formations can sometimes release contaminants such as radon gas or heavy metals into the soil.

-• Agricultural practices: Pesticides, fertilisers, and waste disposal can introduce pollutants into the land.
+• Agricultural practices: Pesticides, fertilisers, and waste disposal can introduce pollutants into the land or cause pollution of controlled waters.

-• Brownfield sites: Previously developed land may still harbour residual contaminants from its prior use.
+• Brownfield land: Previously developed sites may still harbour residual contaminants from prior use.

 Why is land contamination a concern?

-New development on a contaminated site can create significant risk to future occupants by exposing the contamination.
-The development work may create new pathways for the contamination and introduce new receptors that can be adversely affected by contamination such as a person, protected species, surface water or controlled waters.
+New development on a contaminated site can create significant risk to human health and future occupants by exposing the contamination.
+The development work may disturb radioactive contaminated land or create pollutant linkage – new pathways for the contamination – and introduce new receptors that can be adversely affected by contamination such as a person, protected species, surface water or controlled waters.

 The risks posed by contaminated land depend on three key elements: